-e Slight Casualty Rate (per million vehicle-kilometres) on local road network
+4.9 Slight Casualty Rate (per million vehicle-kilometres) on Local Road Network

-The slight casualty rate (per 100 million vehicle kilometres) has reduced from an annual average during 2004-2008 of 35.2 to 14.2 in the year 2017 (table 4).
-The 5-year moving average (graph 4) also indicates an overall downward trend.
+The slight casualty rate (per 100 million vehicle kilometres) has reduced from an annual average during 2004-2008 of 35.2 to 11.2 in the year 2018 (Table 4).
+The 5-year moving average (Graph 4) also indicates an overall downward trend.
 Analysis of these casualties shows them to primarily involve an injury to an adult car driver or passenger and cognisance of this will be taken when considering future road safety initiatives and measures.